yingyang0729/Yang_Ying_FIP/README.md

 During the processing of creating the JS files, Ying Yang checks many information.
 Those references include:[MouseEvent from Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent), [Hotspots DB](https://www.youtube.com/watch?v=0KhQwrUso7A), [How to create an Image Hotspot in HTML](https://www.youtube.com/watch?v=BtsTfC3x6Yc).
 Ying Yang learns from it and changes those code to use.
 ## Usage
-TODO: The repo is for 1056 Web Development.
+TODO: The repo is for 1055 Mulitimedia Authoring.

 ## Contributing
 The contributor is Ying Yang.
 The folders and the files can be annotated as follow.